Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 4. Conclusion

-Pareto developed the 80/20 science to implement Voltaire's aphorism to not let "Perfect be the enemy of good."
+Over one hundred years ago, Vilfredo Pareto developed the 80/20 science to implement Voltaire's aphorism to discourage letting "Perfect be the enemy of good."
 In the decision sciences and choice architecture world, this helps us think about making decisions involving regular, life-improving trade-offs.
 While "running from the lion" was a helpful decision our ancestors made, today, we need to regularly make more complex trade-off decisions.
-A healthy debt repayment method and a healthy smoothie example were provided to demonstrate the Pareto Principle in action.
+A healthy debt repayment method, a healthy smoothie example, a medical challenge, and a marriage decision were provided to demonstrate the Pareto Principle in action.
 This trade-off framework is helpful for all modern-day decisions.
 Next, is an easy-to-use app and group decision choice architecture resources to help you make the best decisions in a complex world.

 5. Resources